 With Uptime.com, users can create multiple checks designed for a catch-all system that sends out alerts the moment any hiccup is detected.
-However, Transaction checks have a minimum interval of five-minutes.
+However, Transaction checks have a minimum interval of five-minutes and API checks have a minimum interval of three minutes.

 To create optimal downtime alerting, users should create a tiered check alerting system that pings infrastructure at various intervals.
 The end result is a constant monitoring system reviewing the most important elements of infrastructure, with specific technical data as soon as possible once an outage occurs.